pabera/chaplin-generators/README.md

 *Please note: always provide singular words as identifiers (NAME) since the generator e.g. simply adds an 's' to it several times to indicate plural words.*

+### Config
+There is a little configuration file (config.yml) in the `bin` folder.
+You can configure some paths there when you want to put the generators in a different working directory.
+All paths are relative.

 ### Application
 Clones the Chaplin-Boilerplate from Github and sets up folder structure that works with chaplin-generators